Oat flour pumpkin bread.

 Pumpkin pie, pumpkin bread, pumpkin muffins, pumpkin cheesecake, pumpkin cheesecake muffins, and on, and on.

 #2 – My dear, sweet, loving husband does NOT like pumpkin.

 But this time, someone ELSE was requesting it!
-Plus Baby Boy hadn’t tried pumpkin yet and he loves all things food, so I thought now was a great time to try some pumpkin bread. 🙂
+Plus Baby Boy hadn’t tried pumpkin yet and he still loves all things food, so I thought now was a great time to try some oat flour pumpkin bread. 🙂

 An added plus is the leaves are changing and the temps have dropped to crisp low 60’s ushering in lots of ‘Fall feelings’.
 And I love Fall!
 So bring on the pumpkin… 😉

-The original picture at the top makes me suspicious that it might be a stock photo (because of the fluffy texture and appearance of chocolate chips which are not in the recipe or video).
-I learned recently that he sometimes uses stock to represent GF recipes (which I disagree with).
+At the time of my initial posting of this recipe, the original picture at the top of his site made me suspicious that it might be a stock photo.
+(He stated that he sometimes uses stock photos to represent gluten-free recipes).
 The recipe originally calls for almond and coconut flour, and even though that combo can be delicious, it does NOT end up looking (feeling, or tasting) like a wheat counterpart.

 - 3/4 c pure pumpkin

 - 1/4 c coconut oil melted